What do I get out of this?

 - Training materials will be available for all teams through an accessible learning management system which will be provided upon registration.

-- Awards will be announced shortly after.
+- Awards will be announced mid-May during the AccessU accessibility conference.

 As a team participant, you will be a key part of making this program enjoyable, educational, and successful.
 Please read the commitments below before registering in the AIR program, as they are the things you will be expected to accept responsibility for as a participant.